Listen to this article now

 Being genuinely interested in each individual will give you deeper insight into their background, drive, dislikes, likes, tolerances, moods, etc. Gauging individuals one on one is paramount to your squad’s development and you being able to manage those personalities.
 If you already know how a faucet will leak due to a certain tweak, you’ve gained insight on how to take care of it before it happens again.

 Once more, through your leadership, you’ve already set the precedence upon how you act and move in the business world and personally.
 The team needs to get to know each other better and on a personal level; hosted events, team outings, recognition parties, and many more things can build morale, create a family unit, and help generate great benefits to your squad.
-All this develops that close knit family unit.
+All this develops that close-knit family unit.

 You are the time master.
 You have all the keys or should have the keys ready for each member of your team.
 You should have developed a great relationship by now.
-Every team needs goals, and a great plan with defining roles to work towards achieving those goals.
+Every team needs goals and a great plan with defining roles to work towards achieving those goals.
 Team goals should align with each squad member’s personal goals, promoting a healthy work environment, self-identity, and ultimately increasing productivity!

 Nurturing Your Team’s Personal Goals

-Remember, not everyone’s goals are going to be the same, which is awesome, because that would be boring.
+Remember, not everyone’s goals are going to be the same, which is awesome because that would be boring.
 Also, take into account that not everyone on your team will know exactly what they’re going after or what they want to do.
 You may have a fresh college student and it’s his/her first job.
 That’s where your months of observation and working with that individual comes into play.

-Because you have a great feel of their personality, and you know exactly what they’re good and bad at, you can give them sound advice on what it is they may be interested in.
+Because you have a great feeling of their personality, and you know exactly what they’re good and bad at, you can give them sound advice on what it is they may be interested in.
 You can also start giving them small to large assignments based on their new set goals.
 Focus on real development and making your team successful.
-Doing these things out of empathy and humility will ensure the rest of the good things you seek fall into place.
+Doing these things out of empathy and humility will ensure the rest of the good things you seek to fall into place.